The pens used for comparison and images in this article starting with the main image:

 Those who prefer rollerballs have their own strong reasons, and they include;

 A Roller ball ink has its own unique advantages:

 • Less skipping with a steady ink flow

 • Wider range of colors with gel inks

 • Clearer line

-We also need to consider the different ink viscosity rates when comparing the two pens.
+We need to consider different ink viscosity rates when comparing the two pens.
 Viscosity the general rate of flow of a liquid.
 Rollerball pens have a water-based ink, thinner with a lower viscosity.
 On the other side, the ballpoint pen having an oil paste ink, a thicker and a higher viscosity.

 Part’s Of The Ballpoints

-The major three designs of the ball point pen are; the stick pen, the retractable pen, and the twist ballpoint pen.
+The major three designs of the ball-point pen are; the stick pen, the retractable pen, and the twist ballpoint pen.
 Each design has its own unique parts:

 • The Stick pen; Cap, grip, barrel, ball, socket, ink chamber.